Steve-Sunil/dystopian_workplace/README.md

 ## Project Setup

-1. Clone the Git repository
+1. Clone the Git repository.
-2. install the modules as mentioned in the requirements.txt file
+2. Install the modules as mentioned in the requirements.txt file.
-3. run the start_all function
+3. Run the start_all function
 	python3 start_all.py (Linux)
 	py start_all.py
 4. Endpoints for different parts of the project: